raineorshine/npm-check-updates/README.md

 -f, --filter <matches>       Include only package names matching the given
                              string, comma-or-space-delimited list, or
                              /regex/.
+--filterVersion <matches>    Filter on package version using
+                             comma-or-space-delimited list, or /regex/.
 -g, --global                 Check global packages instead of in the current
                              project.
 --greatest                   DEPRECATED.
 Renamed to "--target greatest".